scelarek/scelarek/README.md

 ## 🌱 Featured Data Science Projects

-- **[COVIDCast: Time-Series Prediction of Covid](https://github.com/scelarek/Covid-Prediction-Capstone/tree/main)**: Use Epidemiological and Machine Learning Time Series Models to predict new COVID cases.
+- **[COVIDCast](https://github.com/scelarek/Covid-Prediction-Capstone/tree/main)**: Use Epidemiological and Machine Learning Time Series Models to predict new COVID cases.
-- **[SideBard: Embedded Question and Search Chatbot](https://github.com/scelarek/Google-Industry-Day):** A chatbot in the sidebar that helps users navigate new AI Features in the Google Suite.
+- **[SideBard](https://github.com/scelarek/Google-Industry-Day):** A chatbot that performs query embedded search and helps users navigate new AI Features in the Google Suite.

 ---